cambragol/advent-of-the-trinity/about.md

                 Bug Fixes and Improvements
             </figcaption>
             <p>
-                More than 30 bugs fixed, making the Threat of the Trinity the smoothest Ultima IV experience yet.
+                More than 30 bugs fixed, making the Threat of the Trinity the smoothest Quest of the Avatar experience yet.
 Many small improvements to combat, realism, and balance hone the game.
 For a full list of fixes and improvements, see below.
             </p>
         </figure>
     </div>